akarshchauhan15/Tile-Breaker/README.md

 ### Controls
 Currently, the whole game is to be operated with a mouse only.
 The support for keyboard and gamepad will be added in later releases.

+## Game Mechanics

+### Drops
+If a tile is hit, it may summon a drop.
+Drops simply are physical pickable powers.
+Their effects are initiated as soon as the paddle collides with it.

+#### Drop Types
+- Saver - Grants one temporary save for each striker.
+If active, the striker bounces off the bottom edge instead of going through.
+Lasts one time and is indicated by green.
+- Ridigify - Makes all strikers hard and heavy, so that they smash through the tile without reversing direction.
+Lasts for a few collision till the striker cools down.
+Indicated by flaming red hot striker.
+- Extend - Extends the lengths of paddle for few seconds.
+- Gun - The paddle fires a few rounds of pair of bullets that destroy tiles.

+### Tile Effects
+If a tile is hit, it has a few chance to initiate an effect.

+#### Tile Effects Types
+- New Striker - Adds a new striker into the arena.
+- Explosion - Removes either adjacent or all tiles of the row and column of the tile.
+- Respawn - Revives either adjacent or all tiles of the row and column of the tile.